-Problem Solution HIGH CELLULAR TOXICITY Proper experimental controls were not included To verify efficient transfection, use TransIT-LT1 Reagent to deliver a positive control such as a luciferase, beta-galactosidase or green fluorescent protein (GFP) encoding plasmid.
-Transfection complexes and cells not mixed thoroughly after complex addition Add TransIT-LT1 Reagent :DNA complexes drop-wise to different areas of the wells containing the cells.
+Problem Solution HIGH CELLULAR TOXICITY Transfection complexes and cells not mixed thoroughly after complex addition Add TransIT -2020 Reagent:DNA complexes drop-wise to different areas of the wells containing plated cells.
 Gently rock the dish back-and-forth and from side-to-side to distribute the complexes evenly.
 Do not swirl or rotate the dish, as this may cause uneven distribution.
-Transfection complexes added to cells cultured in serum-free medium Allow TransIT-LT1 Reagent :DNA complexes to form in serum-free medium, then add these complexes to cells cultured in complete growth medium.
+Transfection complexes added to cells cultured in serum-free medium Allow TransIT -2020 Reagent:DNA complexes to form in serum-free medium, then add these complexes to cells cultured in complete growth medium.
 The presence of serum in the growth medium improves transfection efficiency and reduces cytotoxicity.
 No culture medium change is required after the addition of transfection complexes to cells.
 Endotoxin-contaminated plasmid DNA Use highly purified, sterile, endotoxin and contaminant-free DNA for transfection.
 We recommend using Mirus Bio's MiraCLEAN Endotoxin Removal Kit (MIR 5900) for removal of any traces of endotoxin from your DNA preparation.
 Alternatively, use cesium chloride gradient or anion exchange purified DNA which contains levels of endotoxin that do not harm most cells.
 Expressed target gene is toxic to cells Do not use DNA prepared using miniprep kits as it might contain high levels of endotoxin.
 Compare toxicity levels against a cells alone control and cells transfected with an empty vector to assess the cytotoxic effects of the target protein being expressed.
 If lower levels of target gene expression are desired in your transfection experiments, consider reducing the amount of target plasmid.
-Maintain the optimal TransIT-LT1 :DNA ratio by using carrier DNA such as an empty cloning vector.
+Maintain the optimal TransIT -2020:DNA ratio by using carrier DNA such as an empty cloning vector.
 Cell density not optimal at time of transfection Determine the best cell density for each cell type to maximize transfection efficiency.
 Use this cell density in subsequent experiments to ensure reproducibility.
-For most cell types, $\geq 80\%$ confluence is recommended at transfection, but use of higher or lower densities may increase cell viability depending on cell type.
+For most cell types, ≥80% confluence is recommended at transfection, but use of higher or lower densities may increase cell viability depending on cell type.
 Cell morphology has changed Mycoplasma contamination can alter cell morphology and affect transfection efficiency.
 Check your cells for Mycoplasma contamination.
 Use a fresh frozen stock of cells or use appropriate antibiotics to eliminate Mycoplasma.
 A high or low cell passage number can make cells more sensitive and refractory to transfection.
 Maintain a similar passage number between experiments to ensure reproducibility.